Recent health news, buzzworthy medical blogs, and personal wellness advice curated by our PinnacleCare team and our CEO, Dr. Miles Varn.

 Have you reviewed your medical records?
-You should
+Here’s why you should.

 Thanks to HIPAA, you have the right to get a copy of your medical records and review them.
 There’s a good reason to take the time to read over your records in detail.
 A study published in BMJ Quality and Safety found that 29% of the study participants who reviewed their doctors’ visit notes found information they believed was incorrect.

 OpenNotes, a non-profit that advocates for the sharing of medical visit notes with patients, says nearly 29 million Americans and Canadians currently have online access to their notes.
 While checking these records for accuracy is important and can lower your risk of misdiagnosis, duplicate testing and procedures, and inappropriate care, and even provide evidence of medical identity theft, there are a number of other important reasons you should review this information regularly.